-Analytical, solution-oriented Senior Solutions Architect and hands-on agile Development Manager with over 18 years experience building, designing and implementing maintainable, scalable solutions and processes.
-Enjoy the challenge and collaborative process of breaking-apart complex engineering problems into clearly defined, elegant solutions; working closely with colleagues on enterprise-caliber implementations across a broad spectrum of .NET, Web, Cloud and Windows technologies.
+Analytical, solution-oriented Enterprise Architect and hands-on agile Engineering Manager with over 18 years experience building and growing great teams, and creating maintainable, scalable solutions and processes.
+Enjoy the challenging people to go beyond their best and the collaborative process of breaking-apart complex engineering problems into clearly defined, elegant solutions; working closely with colleagues on enterprise-caliber implementations across a broad spectrum of Enterprise, Cloud, Mobile and Windows technologies.

 Principal Consultant and Solutions Architect for design and implementation across multiple strategic cloud solutions for Microsoft, Slalom Consulting, and Cumulux, including the overwhelmingly successful Windows Azure Open Source Accelerators Project solutions.

 Assigned leadership of the Azure Accelerator Project mid-stream with a goal of demonstrating solutions for the top 10 open source service applications working on Windows Azure (.NET, Java, and LAMP based).
 Project was in crisis with zero migrated solutions.
 Assumed lead on both architecture and implementation and delivered a ground-up solution abstracting the common Azure resource provisioning and configuration requirements into XML definitions serviced by a pluggable engine which orchestrating the configuration, startup, runtime and tear-down of applications hosted on the Windows Azure platform.
 Implementing the solution(s) in this manner allowed each successive service migration to easily build upon any combination of those before–effectively accelerating new Accelerator implementations.
 Delivered 18 solutions, on-time and under-budget, along with an entire framework for migrating services and applications to the Windows Azure platform.